Azure/Spark-Operationalization-On-Azure/README.md

 Click AzureML.

 ## For Real-time service (RRS)
+To run the RRS service in the production scenario (not on DSVM), you need to set up an ACS cluster.
+The command is below:

+...ACS provisioning command

-For RRS go here<>, open the notebook and follow the instructions.
+Open the notebook from here <> and follow the instructions.

 ## For Batch service (BES)
+To run a batch job in the production scenario (not on DSVM), you need to set up and HDI cluster.
+The command is below:

+...
+HDI provisiong command

-For bes go here <>, open the notebook and follow the instructions.
+Open the notebook from here<> and follow the instruction.